The process of conveyancing involves interaction with many types of professionals including an estate agent.

 One case involved an online agent who listed a property at a standard price but failed to sell it.
 The owner switched to a local agent, who suggested minor renovations and targeted marketing, leading to a successful sale.

-This shows that while online agents offer convenience and lower fees, local agents' expertise and tailored approach can be crucial in certain situations.
+This shows that while online agents offer convenience and lower fees, local agents' expertise and tailored approach can be much better in certain situations.

 Estate agent fees and payment structures

-No sale no fee terms, however, ensure that agents only receive payment upon the successful sale of the property.
-This arrangement can incentivize agents to sell, but it may also come with higher commission rates compared to upfront fee models.
+While no sale no fee terms can incentivise agents to sell, it may also come with higher commission rates compared to upfront fee models.

 Additional costs to consider